-BCBC will only use appropriate personal data necessary to fulfil a particular purpose or purposes.
-Personal data could be information which is held on a computer, in a paper record i.e. a file, as images, but it can also include other types of electronically held information e.g. CCTV images.
+BCBC's HR/OD service will only use appropriate personal data necessary to fulfil a particular purpose or purposes.
+Personal data could be information which is held on a computer or in a paper record.

 4. Where do we obtain personal data from?